mangoseller/ParameterPGD/README.md

 This repository explores an experimental approach to training neural networks that can reliably abstain from making predictions in pre-defined invalid cases.
 Using a simple arithmetic task as a testbed, I investigate whether parameter-based Projected Gradient Descent (**PGD**) can help models learn robust abstention behavior.
 Initial results suggest that models trained with parameter-based _PGD_ show improved robustness to noise when abstaining, maintaining `~20%` recall even under extreme noise conditions where baseline models fail completely.
 While this work is preliminary and conducted on a simplified domain, it provides an interesting direction for future exploration of training techniques that could help AI systems recognize and avoid invalid or potentially harmful outputs.

+## Parameter-Based PGD vs Standard PGD
+Traditional _PGD_ (Projected Gradient Descent) in adversarial training typically perturbs input features (e.g. pixels in an image) to find adversarial examples.
+In contrast, **parameter-based** _PGD_ directly modifies the model's _parameters_ during training to identify configurations that produce undesired outputs, then uses this gradient information to actively push the model's parameters away from these problematic states and toward more robust configurations.
+For this arithmetic task, this means finding parameter states that fail to abstain on invalid computations and using that information to reinforce reliable abstention behavior.
+While standard _PGD_ is used to generate adversarial examples which are then included in training data to help models resist similar attacks (e.g. [adversarial suffix attacks](https://arxiv.org/pdf/2411.14133)), parameter-based _PGD_ directly guides parameter updates to establish and maintain desired behavior.
+I implement this in two variants:

+**full_pgd**: Applies parameter-based _PGD_ to every invalid sample

+**pgd**: Applies _PGD_ to a random `30%` of invalid samples to explore efficiency trade-offs

+Both variants showed improved robustness under progressive noise compared to the traditional input-space adversarial training control model (**input_space_adv**), suggesting that directly targeting parameter configurations may be more effective at establishing reliable abstention boundaries than input perturbations alone.

 ## Experiment Overview
 I trained five models with the same underlying architecture (a simple feed-forward network with 128 hidden units):

 - **base_adam**: Standard training, with a loss function that encourages abstention
-- **decay_control**: Standard training with additional 1-e4 strength L2 regularization (Weight Decay)
+- **decay_control**: Standard training with additional `1-e4` strength L2 regularization (Weight Decay)
-- **input_space_adv**: A control model adversarially trained with (10%) adversarial samples generated in the input space
+- **input_space_adv**: A control model adversarially trained with `10%` adversarial samples generated in the input space
-- **pgd**: A model trained with a parameter-based *PGD* method applied to a random subset of 30% of the identified invalid examples
+- **pgd**: A model trained with a parameter-based *PGD* method applied to a random subset of `30%` of the identified invalid examples
 - **full_pgd**: A model where *PGD* is applied to every invalid sample

 Note that all networks were optimized using **ADAM** (Adaptive Moment Estimation)